-"First the fleece is cleaned, by washing [and] carding, to remove any debris from the fleece and to prepare the fibres for spinning.
-Once you have a clean fleece wool, it is a relatively simple process to make wool.
+"First the fleece is cleaned, by washing and carding to remove any debris from the fleece and to prepare the fibers for spinning.
+Once you have a clean fleece, it is a relatively simple process to make wool.

-A small number of fibres are gently draw out of a lock of wool to the required thickness and then spun or twisted so that the fibres cling together into a single ply thread.
+A small number of fibers are gently draw out of a lock of wool to the required thickness and then spun or twisted so that the fibers cling together into a single ply thread.

 Hand processing wool into yarn: Carding - Spinning - Winding

 Once wound, more fibers are drawn out of the lock of wool and the process is repeated to form a continuous thread.
 If you wish to use your thread for weaving a single ply thread is sufficient, but if you want to knit the wool into a garment, you generally need a two ply thread.
 To do this you twist two single ply threads together in the opposite direction from which you spun the singles."